 Q: I have not graduated from my University yet, what should I put in the Education Eighteen and over section?

 A: If you have not yet completed your degree, please complete as much information as you can to include the course title and university you’re attending.
 Please mark the result as pending.
 If you are later offered a place, we will need to see original proof of your qualifications before Registration.

 Q: Who can act as my referees?

 A: You should provide one academic reference and one character reference.
 If you are not able to nominate an academic referee (i.e. you may not have been in education over the past few years), you are welcome to nominate somebody else who is familiar with your work (i.e. an employer).
-Your referees can send their references directly to Registry via the email address provided on the application form.
+Your referees should send their references directly to Registry via the email address provided on the application form as signed pdf's.

 Q: I’ve forgotten my online application password, what should I do?

 A: Click on the 'Forgotten password' link on the 'Login' page, where a new password can be generated for you and sent to the email address associated with your account.
-All you have to do is enter your username.
+All you have to do is enter your username or email.

 Q: Am I able to amend my application once it’s been submitted?

-A: We ask that you check your application through thoroughly to make sure there are no mistakes before you submit.
+A: You cannot make any changes to your application once it has been submitted.
+We ask that you check your application through thoroughly to make sure there are no mistakes before you submit.
 If you need to make changes to your telephone number, email address or living address, you can email Registry directly and ask for these changes to be made.